 Unlike conventional halogen, tungsten and general incandescent bulbs, LED light doesn't contain any UV element.
 This makes it much better for fragile artwork AND for your skin!

 State-of-the-ART Dimmable LEDs!

-The new LED lighting system comes on gradually to augment the natural sunlight as and when it’s required.
-It'll be replacing the old system that was known to distract visitors by switching suddenly on and off.
-This was made possible, because LED lights can be dimmed with no alteration to their colour temperature.
-This is a massive advantage over the old tungsten lamps the gallery previously used.
+The new LED lighting system brightens very gradually to augment the natural sunlight as and when it’s required.
+It'll be replacing the old system which purportedly distracted visitors by switching suddenly on and off.

-The National Gallery had long been exploring ways to improve the quality, ease of control and efficiency of its picture lighting systems.
-However, advances in LED technology made them perfect both for lighting in the home, as well as for specialised applications.
+The gallery had long been exploring ways to improve the performance of its picture lighting systems.
+However, advances in LED technology means it's perfect both for lighting in the home, and for very specialised applications like this.

-Trials of the new lighting system were undertaken in specially selected rooms within the institution.
-This then lead to a gallery-wide adoption of the system just two years later.
+The gallery undertook trials of the new lighting system in specially selected rooms throughout the institution.
+This then led to a gallery-wide adoption of the system just two years later.

 Better For the Environment!

-The new LED lighting improved the public’s overall enjoyment of the stunning collection.
-But it also served to substantially reduce the building's carbon emissions by 400 tonnes each year thereafter!
+The new LED lighting undoubtedly improved the public’s overall enjoyment of the stunning collection.
+It also served to reduce the building's carbon emissions by a massive 400 tonnes each year since the upgrade!